kaustubhduddala/Resample2/README.md

 - **zhzhongshi** – Added support for MDXC models in `audio-separator`.

-Support channels such as GitHub Issues, Discussions, and a Wiki will be documented once the project is closer to a usable alpha.
+Support channels such as GitHub Issues, Discussions, and a Wiki will be documented once the project is closer to a usable state.